 What is a thermocouple?
-How do they work?
+How do Thermocouples work?

 A thermocouple is a device for measuring temperature.
 It comprises two dissimilar metallic wires joined together to form a junction.
 When the junction is heated or cooled, a small voltage is generated in the electrical circuit of the thermocouple which can be measured, and this corresponds to temperature.